-To help sift through the noise and help contact center managers find out what they really need to know about lead gen and TCPA compliance in 2022, Convoso’s Nima Hakimi sat down with expert Michele Shuster, Partner at Mac Murray & Shuster, in a recent webinar.
+To help sift through the noise and help contact center managers find out what they really need to know about lead gen and TCPA compliance, Convoso’s Nima Hakimi sat down with expert Michele Shuster, Partner at Mac Murray & Shuster, in a recent webinar.

 During their hour-long chat, they covered the latest TCPA updates and news, including: